xplosionmind/pise-notes.club/_notes/Introduction to Philosophy/Meditations on First Philosophy/Third Meditation.md

 0. Recap of what I'm sure of up to now: <q>I am a thinking thing</q>, I can be certain of what exists at least within me.
 1. Lay down a general rule: <q>whatever I perceive very <strong>clearly</strong> and <strong>distinctly</strong> is true</q>
+2. The distinctness of my ideas does not come from perceptions
-1. Removing the *deceiving god* question
+3. Removing the *deceiving god* question
-1. First demonstration of God's existence
+4. First demonstration of God's existence
 	1. Pinpoint different classes of ideas
+	2. I have perceptions regardless of my intention to have them
-	2. From the ideas of finite substances to the idea of God as an infinite substance
+	3. From the ideas of finite substances to the idea of God as an infinite substance
-	3. The axiom on **the principle of causation**
+	4. The axiom on **the principle of causation**
-	4. From ideas to reality
+	5. From ideas to reality
-	5. God as the only idea I can't be the cause of
+	6. God as the only idea I can't be the cause of
-1. Second demonstration of God's existence
+5. Second demonstration of God's existence
 	1. From whom should I derive my existence
 	1. creation and conservation
 	2. the only being which preserves and causes himself
-1. How do I receive the idea of God
+6. How do I receive the idea of God
-1. God is not a deceiver
+7. God is not a deceiver

 ---